QCBSRworkshops/QCBSRworkshops.github.io/content/english/_index.md

     enable: true
     label: Discover Our Workshops
     link: project
-  content: A graduate student and post-doctoral fellow initiative to instruct and help other graduate students and early-career researchers navigate statistics for research in ecology, evolution and biodiversity.
+  content: A graduate student and post-doctoral fellow initiative. <br>We aim at instructing other graduate students and early-career researchers navigate statistics for research in ecology, evolution and biodiversity.
   enable: true
   title: QCBS R Workshop Series
 cta: